xarray-contrib/xarray-simlab/doc/framework.rst

 sorting.
 This is done at Model object creation.
 The same ordering is used at every stage of a model run.

-In principle, the DAG structure would also allow running the processes in parallel at every stage of a model run.
-This is not yet implemented, though.
+The DAG structure also allows running the processes in parallel at every stage of a model run, see Section :ref:`run_parallel_single`.

 Model inputs
 ------------